 Haft Sin is a tabletop arrangement of seven symbolic items traditionally displayed at Norooz, the Iranian new year.
 The haft seen table includes seven items all starting with the letter seen (س) in the Persian alphabet.

 - “Serkeh” (Vinegar): an inseparable item, which symbolizes the Disinfection.
-Also some believes that it’s a symbol for Surrendering and Satisfaction.
-In Persian literature vinegar is used to analohize the stress, tear, etc, since some deduce from that its symbolization meaning.
+Also, some believe that it’s a symbol for Surrendering and Satisfaction.
+In Persian literature, vinegar is used to analogize the stress, tear, etc, since some deduce from that its symbolization meaning.

 - “Ayyeneh” (Mirror): It is a common “non-Seen” item in Haft-Seens and it is a symbol for Lighting.

-- Quran, or Poet Book, as Holy-books or respectful literature in Persian culture.
+- Quran, Shahnameh or Poet Book, as Holy-books or respectful literature in Persian culture.

 - “Sham’dan” (Candlesticks)